jsocol/insert-ad-code/readme.txt

 = What code should go into Insert Ad Code? =

 Any text can go in.
-I like to use AdSense code or Openads code, which will both rotate ads for me.
+I like to use AdSense code or Openads code, both of which will rotate ads for me.

 = Will Insert Ad Code do ad rotation? =